 Zoos and wildlife in NSW

-Introduce the kids to animals from around the globe at Taronga Zoo Sydney in Mosman, which has a glimmering harbour backdrop; it's the zoo with a view.
-Featherdale Wildlife Park, a 40-minute drive from the city centre, features more than 2,200 animals from over 300 species including little penguins and a 4.5 m saltwater crocodile.
-You can have your photo taken cuddling a koala or hand feeding kangaroos.
+Featherdale Wildlife Park is just a 40 minute drive from the city centre, and features more than 2,200 animals from over 300 species, including little penguins and a 4.5 metre saltwater crocodile.
+You can also have your photo taken cuddling a koala or hand-feeding kangaroos.